Early Las Vegas GP fears for Ferrari as FIA grid drop looms

 On the limit for engine parts, Charles Leclerc is hoping Ferrari can avoid a power unit penalty at the Las Vegas Grand Prix.

-Leclerc had been on the cusp of a grid penalty since F1’s return from the summer break having taken his fourth and last power unit of his allocation at the Dutch Grand Prix.
+Leclerc has been on the cusp of a grid penalty since F1’s return from the summer break having taken his fourth and last power unit of his allocation at the Dutch Grand Prix.

 Charles Leclerc is on the limit for power unit parts